 If you have read my old posts then you must be aware that my father is retired from an Indian Government department – Border Roads Organization (BRO).

-I don’t know why but most of the cooks in BRO Officer’s mess were from Southern states of India and from them, my mother learned today’s recipe- Cabbage Poriyal/ Cabbage Thoran.
+I don’t know why but most of the cooks in BRO Officer’s mess were from the Southern states of India and from them, my mother learned a lot of South Indian recipes including today’s recipe- Cabbage Poriyal/ Cabbage Thoran.

-Poriyal is a Tamil word which means a fried or sautéed vegetable dish.
+Poriyal is a Tamil word that means a fried or sautéed vegetable dish.
 In Kerala, it’s called thoran.